seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 title: Scope Functions in Kotlin
 description: Scope Functions in Kotlin
 ---

-# Purpose
+# Scope Fuctions in Kotlin

-While I have always be interested in Kotlin, I now starting to use it more professionally.
-Like most languages, there are many things that I like and a few things that I don't like about Kotlin.
-Over the next few blog posts, I plan to describe some of the features with in the language that I find benefical and some that are confusing and/or annoying.
+While I have always been interested in the [Kotlin](https://kotlinlang.org) programming language, one of my software development teams is starting to use it.
+Like most languages, there are many things that I like, and a few things that I dislike about Kotlin.
+Over the next few blog posts, I plan to describe features within the language that I find beneficial, and some that are confusing and/or annoying.

-# Scope Functions
+## Overview

 Scope functions have been a pleasant surprise.
-Scope functions in Kotlin provide the ability to execute a block of code within the context of an object.
-This does sound trivial, but let me provide some examples that I hope will clariry their capabilities.
+They provide the ability to execute a block of code within the context of an object.
+This sounds trivial, but let me provide some examples that I hope will clarify their capabilities.

 There are five scope functions: `let`, `run`, `with`, `apply`, and `also`.
-Each function is slightly different in object reference and return value.
-The table below provides a overview of the differences between the functions.
-Next, I will go over each of these functions in more detail.
+Each function is slightly different in the object reference for the lambda and return value of the function.
+The table below provides an overview of the functions, detailing their similarities and differences.

 ### Function Selection